levigroker/GRKAnalytics/GRKAnalyticsTestApp/Pods/Target Support Files/Pods-GRKAnalyticsTestApp/Pods-GRKAnalyticsTestApp-acknowledgements.markdown

 Copyright (c) 2016-2017 Levi Brown <mailto:levigroker@gmail.com> This work is licensed under the Creative Commons Attribution 4.0 International License.
-To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+To view a copy of this license, visit https://creativecommons.org/licenses/by/4.0/

 The above attribution and this license must accompany any version of the source code, binary distributable, or derivatives.